Jofra Archer would strengthen England's World Cup hopes, says Nasser Hussain

 "For me the best two sides on paper are England and India but, as we saw with the Champions Trophy, when Pakistan were able to sneak up and win it from nowhere, so many sides could win this tournament."

-You can watch every match of the 2019 ICC World Cup on Sky Sports Cricket.
+You can watch every match of the 2019 ICC World Cup on Sky Sports Cricket - the tournament starts with England's match against South Africa at The Oval on May 30.